stevephary/stevephary/README.md

 - 👋 Hi there, I'm stevephary
-- 🧨I love data science,Artificial Intelligence, and web development
+- 🧨I love data and web development
+- 👨‍💻 machine learning practioner
 - 🌱 I’m currently building web applications using Asp.net core
 - 💞️ I’m looking to collaborate on different projects that encourage growth
-- 📫 How to reach me: twitter account @stevephary
+- 📫 How to reach me: twitter account @stevejaphary

 <!---
 stevephary/stevephary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.